 The AI tools that are currently available can help HR professionals in various ways, including:

 Generative AI tools like ChatGPT can write full job descriptions from just a few prompts, screen adverts for biased language, and suggest new ways of advertising to broaden the talent you can attract.
+Generative AI tools can now also suggest alternative titles and targeting strategies to reach under-represented talent and skills-adjacent candidates, supporting more skills-based hiring.

 AI tools can screen CVs to provide you with a shortlist based on your criteria.
 They can even schedule, run and screen virtual interviews, effectively allowing you to interview every candidate.
+Newer tools combine CV data, application responses and sometimes assessment results to generate ranked shortlists and fit scores, but they still require clear criteria, human review and ongoing monitoring to avoid amplifying bias or overlooking non-traditional profiles.

 AI can scan available market data and provide dynamic offer recommendations based on location, salary and role.
+Some newer platforms also factor in internal equity, skills scarcity and predicted acceptance likelihood, though these models are only as reliable as the underlying pay and market data.

 AI chatbots provide a new automated way for employers to stay in contact with candidates throughout the journey.
 This is important, both to maintain a positive impression and engage prospective employees to prevent dropout during the process.
+Recent case studies show that AI-powered chat and automated updates can materially reduce candidate dropout in high-volume hiring, provided candidates can easily escalate to a human when needed.

 Want to read this offline or share with a colleague?
 Simply fill in some details to download a copy.

 AI has the potential to bring huge benefits to both recruiters and prospective employees.
-In a recent survey, 47% of Americans agreed that AI would do a better job than humans when it comes to evaluating all job applicants in the same way.47-ai-better-job-than-humans
+In a recent survey, 47% of Americans agreed that AI would do a better job than humans when it comes to evaluating all job applicants in the same way.

 The benefits for business:

 Time is saved in the early stages of recruitment on tasks such as sifting, screening and scheduling.
 Automating these tasks allows HR professionals to focus on time with people rather than processes.
+Recent implementations report substantial reductions in time spent on CV screening and interview scheduling, as well as shorter time-to-shortlist, especially in high-volume roles.

 Researchers from the London School of Economics found that AI hiring improves efficiency in hiring by being faster, increasing the fill rate for open positions, and recommending candidates with a greater likelihood of being hired after an interview.
 This provides a better candidate experience and reduces the time a seat remains empty, improving productivity.

 AI chatbots can be used to answer candidate questions and keep candidates up to date throughout the process, maintaining engagement and reducing the risk of dropout.
+While AI-driven updates and chat can improve responsiveness, research since 2023 also shows that some candidates are wary of opaque automation in hiring, so combining automation with clear explanations and accessible human support is key.

 Dr Grace Lordan, Associate Professor in Behavioural Science at LSE and Founding Director of The Inclusion Initiative

-88-employers-believe-applicants-filteredResearch by Harvard Business School found that 88% of employers believe qualified applicants were filtered out by the screening software.
+Research by Harvard Business School found that 88% of employers believe qualified applicants were filtered out by the screening software.
 There are multiple reasons why this could happen, such as missing keywords on applications, gaps in work history being viewed negatively by technology and bias based on a lack of previous performance data for similar candidates.
 Providing a bloated job description could also lead to qualified candidates being missed as the shortlisting criteria become too extensive.

 Multiple studies cast doubt on some applications of AI.
 An NYU study of two AI platforms found significant variances in outcome based on resume format and the presence of LinkedIn URLs.
 There are also concerns about the evidence behind video screening techniques based on expression and tone of voice analysis.
 Independent researchers from the University of Cambridge’s Centre for Gender Studies created a tool which showcases how a simple thing like lighting can impact the results of these assessments.